 We assess throughout the school day, every day of the school year.

 We formatively assess all learners against their individual EHCP outcomes (targets).
 Achievement of EHCP outcomes is as important as any targets we set for learners and they are personalised to the individual so can be very high impact.
 Outcomes are set to challenge students in a range of areas most important to them and agreed between professionals, parents, carers and students where possible.

 In the Yellow Pathway, we summatively assess progress in English, Maths and PSHE.

 In the Green Pathway we assess against the 6 Pathway target areas (My Body, My Independence, My World etc).

 In the Blue Pathway we assess against Routes for Learning targets and the Engagement model.

-Teachers and Department Leaders meet informally every half term to discuss classes.
-During these conversations, we review the progress of each pupil and discuss ways to improve progress where it is faltering.
+Teachers and Department Leaders meet every half term to discuss individual students.
+During these conversations, we review the progress of each pupil and discuss ways to improve progress if it is faltering.
 Department Leaders feed these conversations back to the Head of School during their weekly support and challenge meetings.

 Assessment Points 1 and 2

 At two points in the year (Assessment Point 1- immediately after the first half term and Assessment Point 2 after the last half term break) we assess pupil progress against Pathway (curriculum) targets and record a judgement on reading.
 Teachers record judgements as either "Not Achieving", "Emerging", "Developing", "Secure" or "Exceeding".